alifwahid/alifwahid.github.io/_posts/2018-08-29-the-waterproof-parcel.md

 ## Angel wings on a box

-In the film *Cast Away* (2000), there's a poignant scene where Chuck (played by Tom Hanks) is floating on his makeshift raft, emaciated and barely conscious, accompanied by his lifeless friend Wilson.
+In the film *Cast Away* (2000), there's a poignant scene where Chuck (played by Tom Hanks) is lying on his floating raft, emaciated and barely conscious, accompanied by his lifeless friend Wilson.
 Slowly, Wilson becomes untethered and begins to drift away.
 When Chuck realises this he desperately tries to retrieve Wilson, but returns to the raft empty-handed after almost drowning in